OTHER VASCULAR DISORDERS

 - poorly controlled blood pressure (67-80%)

-- no correlation between mean BP and severity of radiologic changes
+- no correlation has been observed between mean BP and severity of radiologic changes

 - hypertensive crisis may precede neurologic signs by ≥ 24 h